Atharvingale/GreenCode-AI/README.md

 ## 📋 Prerequisites

-Before setting up GreenCode AI, ensure you have:
+Before setting up SafeSign, ensure you have:

 - **Python 3.8+** installed on your system
 - **Git** for cloning the repository